sivkri/sivkri/README.md

 - 👋 Hello all, I’m siva
-- 👀 I’m specialised in Machine learning and i am interested in GenAI
+- 👀 I’m specialised in Data scientist and interested in GenAI
-- 🌱 I wish to analyse structured and unstructured Data along with statistical modelling
+- 🌱 I wish to analyse Data along with statistical modelling
 - 💞️ Wish to collaborate of similar interests
 - 📫 Email/facebook @indiangene